miniconnect/minibase/SQL.md

 DELETE FROM tbl WHERE id = 44;
 ```

-The `WHERE` clause is optional, if omitted, all records will be updated.
+The `WHERE` clause is optional, if omitted, all records will be deleted.